dtim-upc/spark/README.md

 ##  Demo

-Check out the [demo project](https://www.essi.upc.edu/dtim/) for a quick example of how NextiaJD works.
+Check out the [demo project](http://34.89.14.170:8000/notebooks/NextiaJD_demo.ipynb) for a quick example of how NextiaJD works.
+The password for the notebook is `password`

-## Benchmarks
+## Evaluation
-NextiaJD were compared with LSH Ensemble and FlexMatcher.
-The code for generating the benchmark can be found [at]() .
-Each approach were tested with real datasets.
-We create the following testbeds:

-* Testbed XS : datasets smaller than 1mb
-* Testbed S : datasets smaller than 100mb
-* Tesbed M : datasets smaller than 1gb
-* Testbed L : datasets bigger than 1gb
+We performed differents experiments to evaluate nextiaJD.
+More information about it can be found [here](https://github.com/dtim-upc/spark/tree/nextiajd_v3.0.1/sql/nextiajd/experiments)